 The consumers of the ML Model provisioning services as described in clause 7.5 and clause 7.6 may provide the input parameters as listed below:

 - A list of Analytics IDs: identifies the analytics for which the ML Model is used.

+NOTE X: When the LMF as the consumer provides a specific analytics ID (i.e. LMF-based AI/ML Positioning) to retrieve ML model, the provided analytics ID is a pseudo one, that is not to identify any analytics but to indicate the ML model will be used to calculate UE location in LMF-based AI/ML Positioning.